-Flights to San Diego
+Flights to San Diego, CA (SAN)

-Of course, stop by the city’s big attractions like the San Diego Zoo, Maritime Museum or Balboa Park Gardens.
+Stop by the city’s big attractions like the San Diego Zoo, Maritime Museum or Balboa Park Gardens.
 Grab an afternoon pick-me-up at any of the city’s cafés or food trucks.
 In the evening, savor an evening out at any of the city’s fantastic restaurants - an eclectic mix of cutting-edge cuisine and more casual dining, often featuring the coastal city’s fresh seafood.

 A short three miles from downtown San Diego, the San Diego International Airport sits close to the city and to the region’s vibrant beaches.
 Originally built in 1938 close to the site where Charles Lindbergh flew first tested his plane The Spirit of St. Louis, it’s sometimes referred to by its first name, Lindbergh Field.